Motorcycle suspension: Fork damping

 Basic fork designs use a simple damper-rod system, in which damping is controlled by the passage of fork oil through an orifice.
 Though cheap to manufacture, it is hard to tune such forks, as they tend to give too little damping at low slider speeds, yet too much damping at higher slider speeds.
 Any adjustment setting will always be a compromise, giving both over-mushy and over-stiff damping.
 Since forks act as hydraulic dampers, changing the weight of the fork oil will alter the damping rate.
 Some telescopic forks have external adjustments for damping.

 A more sophisticated approach is the cartridge fork, which use internal cartridges with a valving system.
 Damping at low slider speeds is controlled by a much smaller orifice, but damping at higher slider speeds is controlled by a system of flexible shims, which act as a bypass valve for the fork oil.
-This valve has a number of such shims of varying thicknesses that cover the orifices in the valve to control the damping of the fork on high and medium speed bumps.
+This valve has a number of such shims of varying thicknesses that cover and flex to meter the orifices in the valve to control the damping of the fork during high speed slider movement on high and medium size bumps.

 Some of the shims (or "leaf springs") lift with little force allowing fluid to flow through the orifice.
 Other springs require greater force to lift and allow flow.
 This gives the fork digressive damping, allowing it to be stiff over small bumps, yet relatively softer over larger bumps.
 Also, the springs (or shims) only allow flow in one direction, so one set of springs controls compression damping, and another rebound damping.
 This allows the dampings to be set separately.

 Cartridge emulators are aftermarket parts that make damper-rod forks behave virtually as cartridge forks.
 The damping orifice in the damper-rod is made so large that it has virtually no effect on damping, and instead an "emulator" takes over the damping function.
 The emulator has a very small orifice for low fork-speed damping, and an adjustable shim-stack for high fork-speed damping.

 Gas-charged cartridge forks, which became available in 2007, consist of gas-charged cartridges fitted within standard forks.
 This kit is suitable for supersport classes of racing, where regulations prohibit a complete fork replacement but allow modification of the original forks.